AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/create-and-manage-users/add-users.md

 >* The information in the Personal Info section.
 >* When I log in, show: The default landing tab for the access level is selected in this box.
 >* In the Global Nav bar show: The default tabs for the access level are selected in this box.
->* For more information about how the default landing tab is based on the access level of the user, see the [Default layouts for each access level](../../../administration-and-setup/customize-workfront/use-layout-templates/about-the-default-wf-layout.md#default-layouts-for-access-levels) section in&nbsp; [About the default Adobe Workfront layout](../../../administration-and-setup/customize-workfront/use-layout-templates/about-the-default-wf-layout.md).

 >
+>  For more information about how the default landing tab is based on the access level of the user, see the [Default layouts for each access level](../../../administration-and-setup/customize-workfront/use-layout-templates/about-the-default-wf-layout.md#default-layouts-for-access-levels) section in&nbsp; [About the default Adobe Workfront layout](../../../administration-and-setup/customize-workfront/use-layout-templates/about-the-default-wf-layout.md).
+>
 >* Direct Reports
 >

 To create new user by copying an existing one:

-1. People
-1. People
+1. Click **People** on the Global Navigation Bar at the top of the window, then click the **People** tab.

 1. Select the user that you want to copy, click the **New Person** drop-down arrow, then click **New from Selected Person**.
 1. In the **New User** box that displays, edit the fields available for the new user.

    For information about all fields associated with a user, see [Edit a user's profile](../../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).